Associate Professor Alastair Ross

-• Non-targeted measurement of agricultural and food samples to understand the metabolic changes due to processing and storage (‘foodomics’)
+- Comprehensive measurement of agricultural and food samples to understand the metabolic changes due to processing and storage (‘foodomics’).

-Metabolomics requires many different skills and expertise, and we collaborate with many partners including analytical chemists, clinical nutritionists, chemometricians and systems biologists to get the best out of the data generated from the nutritional metabolomics laboratory.
+Nutritional metabolomics is a multidisciplinary science.
+We collaborate extensively with many international partners including analytical chemists, clinical nutritionists, chemometricians and systems biologists, in order to get the best out of the researches conducted by the nutritional metabolomics laboratory.